Pinx0/dear-child/README.md

 ## 💬 User Messages

 - **Unauthorized User**: "You are not allowed to access this time vault, please ask @{admin} to add you."
-- **Unsupported Message Type**: "Only video, audio, and photo messages are supported."
+- **Unsupported Message Type**: "Only video, audio, photo, video note, and voice messages are supported."
 - **Forwarding Error**: "Sorry, there was an error forwarding your message.
 Please try again later."

 ## 🔍 Observability & Debugging